DeadlyCrush/DeadlyTrade/README.md

 * [C++] - Core

 ## Work in progress - For 3.11 Season.
 (Temporary Added.
 2020.06.06)
-I'm prepare update focus to next league including support Vulcan & price check.
+I'm prepare update focus to next league including support Vulkan & price check.
 I will announce details soon.
 Thanks 😊.

 Stay healthy and have a nice day 😊